SuperHuman12/UnikoinGold-UKG-Contract/README.md

-phasesClaimable() | `constant` | Returns the number of phases a participant has available to claim claimPresaleTokensIterate(phase) | `internal` | Internal function that gets looped through based on when presale user calls claimPresaleTokens(). claimPresaleTokens() | `external` `notCanceled` `distributionStarted` `presaleTokensStillAvailable` | User calls this function to claim their presale tokens. claimAllAvailableTokens() | `notCanceled` `distributionStarted` | Function to call that allows user to claim both sale and presale tokens available at the current time cancelDistribution() | `external` `onlyOwner` `notFrozen` | Cancels distribution if a false parameter is entered.
+phasesClaimable() | `constant` | Returns the number of phases a participant has available to claim claimPresaleTokensIterate(phase) | `internal` | Internal function that gets looped through based on when presale user calls claimPresaleTokens(). claimPresaleTokens() | `external` `notCanceled` `distributionStarted` `presaleTokensStillAvailable` | User calls this function to claim their presale tokens. cancelDistribution() | `external` `onlyOwner` `notFrozen` | Cancels distribution if a false parameter is entered.

 ## Setup